Anbe Aaruyire (2005 film)

-Anbe Aaruyire is a 2005 Indian Tamil-language romantic comedy film directed by S. J. Suryah.
+Anbe Aaruyire, also known as Aa Aah, is a 2005 Indian Tamil-language romantic comedy film directed by S. J. Suryah.
 The film stars him and debutant Nila, along with Urvashi, Santhana Bharathi and Santhanam.
 The score and soundtrack were composed by A. R. Rahman.
 It was released on 9 September 2005.

 Plot

 Siva (S. J. Surya) is an investigative scribe who shares a live-in relationship with rich and bratty Madhu (Nila).
 They have hot-headed run-ins and even hotter patch-ups.
 Things come to a head when Madhu starts a restaurant with a brother of her friend.
 Nosy and envious Siva cannot take it, and this causes a split between the duo.
 Fun starts as the fantasy element appears in the form of their apparitional alter egos.
 Eventually they come together, but there is plenty of over-the-top entertainment aimed at a post-teen youth audience.
 Anbe Aaruyire features the memories of each other in a human lookalike appearances.
 These memories remind them of their good times and the inner love for each other, which help in their reunion.